Gowon & Babangida: Nigeria’s Drug Culture 2

-Tom Naylor in Hot Money And Politics of Debt quotes “As civil war raged in Nigeria and international relief for the traumatised civilian population rolled in, IOS [owned by Bernie Cornfeld] was on the scene to help: the international aid funds often wound up in the safe in Geneva.”
-Cornfeld was also operating closely with Latin American leaders.
-More interestingly, a retired ranking military intelligence officer who served directly in Gowon’s government in told me in 2000 that Bernie Cornfeld duped the Nigerian military brass into contact with the drug cartels in Latin America.
-Is that not the beginning of Lagos Port as an entrepôt for Latin American drugs?
+Tom Naylor in Hot Money And Politics of Debt quotes “As civil war raged in Nigeria and international relief for the traumatised civilian population rolled in.
+The conglomerate, IOS, owned by Bernie Cornfeld, was on the scene to help: the international aid funds often wound up in the safe in Geneva.”
+Cornfeld was also collaborating with Latin American leaders.
+More interestingly, a retired ranking military intelligence officer who served in Gowon’s government in told me in 2000 something interesting.
+That Bernie Cornfeld duped the Nigerian military brass into contact with the drug cartels in Latin America.
+Is that not the start of Lagos Port as an entrepôt for Latin American drugs?
 If these facts are true, is Gowon of creating a drug culture?

-In Fixing Nigeria by Emmanuel Inyaba-Nwazojie states that Obasanjo regime’s ban of 1976/77 on imported “luxury” goods escalated the incentive for smuggling goods into Nigeria, particularly as entrepôt for narcotics from Latin America for shipping to Western markets.
-This is hard to deny.
+In Fixing Nigeria by Emmanuel Inyaba-Nwazojie states that Obasanjo regime’s ban of 1976/77 on imported “luxury” goods escalated the incentive for smuggling goods into Nigeria.
+It became an entrepôt for narcotics from Latin America for shipping to Western markets.
+This is difficult to deny.
 But Gowon had created in Nigerians an addiction to foreign luxury goods that mutated into smuggling rackets when Obasanjo banned them.
-Gowon made the links with the Latin Americans not Obasanjo.
-Obasanjo’s ban did reduce access to addictive drugs which I bear witness to in the original article.
-Can any blame can be apportioned to Obasanjo for creating the drug culture?
+Gowon made the links with the Latin Americans, not Obasanjo.
+Obasanjo’s ban reduced access to addictive drugs which I bear witness to in the original article.
+Can we apportion any blame to Obasanjo for creating the drug culture?

-Babangida has been reported on the floors the legislatures of some Western nations and in many publications as being the kingpin of the Nigerian narcostate.
-When a regime embraces a narcostate, the chicken will come home to roos; Gowon and Babangida we hail thee!
-From the entrepots a local drug culture emerges usually beginning with gangster, prostitutes, big boys/girls and rich kids; narcotics are expensive.
+They have reported Babangida on the floors the legislatures of some Western nations and in several publications as being the kingpin of the Nigerian narcostate.
+When a regime embraces a narcostate, the chicken will come home to roos; Gowon and Babangida, we hail thee!
+From the entrepots, a local drug culture emerges, beginning with a non-violent gangster, prostitutes, big boys/girls and rich kids; narcotics are expensive.
 The Gloria Okon scandal and the death of Dele Giwa remain unforgettable.
-By the time Babangida had spent one year in office most urban Nigerian youths wanted to push cocaine to start or fuel a luxury lifestyle even though only very few actually did do such in practice.
+By the time Babangida had spent one year in power, most urban Nigerian youths wanted to push cocaine.
+The youth saw it as a guarantee of a luxury lifestyle, even though only a few did that in practice.

-Babangida also brought the vicious poverty bequeathing SAP to Nigeria with severe repressive tactics; Buhari had refused and lost power for it.
-Poverty is proven to be a dominant factor implicated in drug use and sales.
+Babangida also brought the vicious poverty bequeathing SAP to Nigeria with severe repressive tactics; Buhari had refused and lost power over it.
+It proved poverty to be a dominant factor implicated in drug use and sales.
 Drug culture goes hand in hand with irrepressible poverty.
-Besides Dan Mou argues in National Security, Good Governance & Democracy in Africa, that the end of the Oil Boom and the introduction of SAP against a condition of falling oil prices was what caused the increase of drug trafficking in Nigeria.
-Babangida more than any other leader structured Nigeria for a future of irrepressible mass poverty while he amassed $35 billion during his regime.
-After Babangida left office it did not matter anymore.
+Besides Dan Mou, argues in National Security, Good Governance & Democracy in Africa, has a perspective on the issue.
+He argues that the end of the Oil Boom and introducing SAP against a condition of falling oil prices caused the increase of drug trafficking in Nigeria.
+Babangida, more than any other leader, structured Nigeria for a future of irrepressible mass poverty while he amassed $35 billion during his regime.
+After Babangida left the office, it did not matter anymore.

 Who created the drug culture in Nigeria?